andrecasacamapify/php-sdk/README.md

 Follow the steps:

-1. Set the required test environment valiables to configure your environment:
+1. Set the required test environment variables to configure your environment:

 | Variable   |      Description      | Required |  Default |
 |------------| --------------------- | :--------: | ------- |